ejin700/ejin700.github.io/content/authors/admin/_index.md

 Outside of work, I enjoy teaching, mentoring, and taking an active role in the Oxford Women in Computer Science and New College, Oxford communitites.

+### Recent News
+- Oxtal accepted as Oral to Pacifichem 2025!